unusualify/modularity/docs/src/pages/user-guide/get-started/installation-guide.md

 VUE_DEV_HOST=localhost
 VUE_DEV_PROXY=
 ```
 Admin panel application user interface is highly customizable through module configs.
 Also you can create your own custom `Vue` components in order to use in user interface.
-For further information see [Vue Component Sayfası]().
+For further information see [Vue Component Sayfası] .
 In summary,
 * A custom theme can be constructed, its name should be defined with `VUE_APP_THEME`
 * Vue app locale language and fallback language should be setted
 * Vue dev port should be setted, can be same as the locale port